As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Also known as grinder toilets, macerating toilets are great for folks who cannot install a traditional toilet in their home due to plumbing issues.

-When flushed, a macerating toilet sends your waste into a trap of blades which grind up and liquefy your solid waste.
+When flushed, a macerating toilet sends your waste into a trap of blades that grind up and liquefy your solid waste.

 This makes it so that even those with weak and easily clogged drainage systems can still have a great toilet.
 If your bathroom location is too far from the main drain, below the level of the main drain line, or if you live in a location with sub-par draining systems, a macerating toilet might be your solution.